 Bohol is also home to one of the world’s smallest primates, the tarsier.
 Other than Bohol, tarsiers can be found on the Philippine islands of Samar, Leyte, Mindanao and a few other places including Borneo and Sumatra.
 These guys are super small measuring in at anywhere from around 3.5 to 6.5 inches!
 Tarsiers are shy, nocturnal, and territorial.
 They typically live in solitary requiring one hectare of land for each lil guy.

 One crazy thing we did not realize is that this small, endangered animal is actually suicidal.
-Anytime the tarsier experiences stress they commit suicide by hitting their head.
+Anytime the tarsier experiences stress they hit their head.
 Things that stress them out include people touching them, trying to keep them as pets, and when they are relocated, even to a different area on the same island!
 You will most likely never see a tarsier in a zoo because of this.
 I was traumatized after learning about this and asked our guide why we were going to see them if they get stressed out so easily?

 I can’t have a tarsier’s death on my conscious.

 Our guide explained we were visiting the Tarsier Sanctuary in Bohol.
 The sanctuary practices tarsier conservation, research, ecotourism, and creates environmental awareness.
 We were informed that the animals are looked after very well.
 To visit, you must follow all of the rules like no loud talking, no flash photography, and absolutely no touching the animals.
-These tarsiers that we would get to see in their natural habitat would be along a trail in their own tree and we would be monitored to ensure we were a safe distance away to observe these shy, little creatures.
+These tarsiers that we would get to see in their natural habitat would be along a trail in their own tree and we would be monitored to ensure we were a safe distance away to observe these shy, little creatures. (thankyou zoom cameras)

 It was incredible seeing them up close with their tiny little bodies and big bugged eyes.
 They were so adorable I could see the allure to wanting one as a pet.
 These seriously looked like some little cute toy.
 We were told once the locals learned more about the tarsiers and how having them as a pet was never going to end well, the pet trade almost completely diminished and now this endangered animal is being protected.